RaheemAmer/RouteAcademyTasks/Day3/lec/readme.md

 The H2 tag will float to the left like the images did even if we didn't add a class to it
 ------------------------
 but why?
-float when applied, it works on the whole page not the targeted one only and this occured when we decreased the percentage from 33.33 to 25
+float when applied, it works on the whole page not the targeted one only and this occurred when we decreased the percentage from 33.33 to 25
 ------------------------
 we add an empty div and put in css property => clear: left;
 ------------------------